d-markey/squadron/README.md

 * `bool` and `String`: casting is enough to re-enter Dart's type system (handled by `CastConverter`).

-* `int` and `double`: integers may be received as floating points numbers; in JavaScript runtimes, `int`is a subtype of `double` and casting is enough (handled by `CastConverter`); in Web Assembly runtimes, integer values may be received as a `double` and require conversion back to `int` (handled by `NumConverter`).
+* `int` and `double`: integers may be received as floating points numbers; in JavaScript runtimes, `int` is a subtype of `double` and casting is enough (handled by `CastConverter`); in Web Assembly runtimes, integer values may be received as a `double` and require conversion back to `int` (handled by `NumConverter`).

 * `List`, `Set` and `Map`: these objects are received as `List<dynamic>`, `Set<dynamic>` and `Map<dynamic, dynamic>`.
 Item, key and value types are systematically lost.
-Type-casting is not enough and would always fail with a `TypeError` so additional processing is required from the converter.
+Type-casting is not enough and would always fail with a `TypeError`.
+Additional processing is required from the converter.

 To handle collections as efficiencly as possible, converters provided by Squadron optimize the process when the item type is a base type that can be handled by a simple cast.
 Eg. when a service method works with a `List<String>`, it is received as a `List<dynamic>` and will be "promoted" back to `List<String>` by simply calling `list.cast<String>()` (same for `Set`).
 For `Map<K, V>` objects where `K` and `V` are base types, the received `Map<dynamic, dynamic>` will be cast back to `Map<K, V>` with `map.cast<K, V>()`.
 In these scenarios, cast operations are deferred until items are accessed.
-Dart's static type-safety checks should guarantee the cast will succeed.
+Dart's static type-safety checks should guarantee success of cast operations.

 When collections contain elements that cannot be cast, additional processing is required.

-Web Assembly workers requires extra-care for the following reasons,:

-* **`List<int>` objects sent to a Web Assembly worker will be received as `List<dynamic>` with `double` elements!** Because `int` is not a subtype of `double` on Web Assembly runtimes, `list.cast<int>()` cannot be used.
-Under such circumstances, list elements must be processed individually and converted back; eg. `NumConverter` handles this specific example as `list.map(_toInt).toList()` where `_toInt` is a function that returns the input value as an `int` after checking it is effectively an `int` or an integral `double`.

-* **`Map<K,V>` objects sent to a Web Assembly worker will be received as `Map<String,V>`!** See issue https://github.com/dart-lang/sdk/issues/57113.
-This is related to the current implementation of `jsify()` in `js_interop`, which Squadron relies on when sending data to the worker.
-This issue has been fixed in Squadron >= 6.2.0.

-For large collections or complex structures (nested lists/maps), this process may impact performance because 1/ `map()` will iterate over all elements and 2/ `toList()` will create a fresh list to hold the converted elements.

-It can be optimized in various ways: for instance when working with large lists of numbers, using `Int32List` or some other typed data will be more efficient as these types use a byte buffer under the hood.
+Web Assembly workers requires extra-care: starting from version 7.0, Squadron has implemented custom versions of `package:web`'s `jsify` and `dartify` functions to better work with Squadron's `NumConverter`.
+This implementation helps handle the `int`/`double` issue (see [issue #55203](https://github.com/dart-lang/sdk/issues/55203)) as well as the stringified-keys issue in `maps` (see [issue #57113](https://github.com/dart-lang/sdk/issues/57113)).

+While casting should be enough (and hopefully not too expensive) on VM platform, it will not be the case on Web platforms where performance might be impacted.
+For instance, when working with large collections or complex structures such as nested lists/maps, the conversion process may require inspecting all list items or map keys & values.
+It can be optimized in various ways, eg. a large list of integers could be handled via a `Int32List` that will travel to/from workers via a (hopefully efficient) byte buffer.

 ### <a name="marshaling"></a>Marshaling

 Converters only take care of base types (strings, numbers, booleans, lists, maps and sets as well as Dart's typed data and `BigInt`).
-The default behavior for other types (whether they're Dart types such as `DateTime` or `Duration`, or custom types that you or a third-party package implemented) is to simply cast the `dynamic` value to the specified type.
+The default behavior for other types is to simply cast the `dynamic` value to the specified type, whether they're Dart types such as `DateTime` or `Duration`, or custom types that you or a third-party package implemented.

-This will only work on native Dart VM.
+But casting will only work on native Dart VM.
 On browser platforms, custom objects must be serialized when sent and deserialized when received.
 Squadron provides `SquadronMarshaler<T, S>` for you to implement your own marshaler:

 * `S marshal(T data, [MarshalingContext? context])`: implement this method to serialize an instance of `T` to something that can be transfered, for instance a `List`;